SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 * decompress the gzip file `tar -xzvf BlastAnalysis.tar.gz`
 * after listing the content of the current directory, remove the archive `BlastAnalysis.tar.gz`
 * go into the directory BlastAnalysis
+* Load the module blast, we will use the program `makeblastdbcmd`to create a local `blast` database then the program `blastn`.
+{% highlight bash %}module load bioinfo/blast/2.12.0+{% endhighlight %}

 ##### Creating a custom database with `makeblastdb`

-As we use a custom database for the first time, If we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.
+As we use a custom database for the first time, if we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.
-* Load the module blast
-* {% highlight bash %}module load bioinfo/blast/2.12.0+{% endhighlight %}

-* Go into the `Bank` directory and create a nucleotide database by typing:
+* Go into the `Bank` directory and list the content of this directory
+* create a nucleotide database by typing:
 {% highlight bash %}
 makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}